 Everyone needs to eat.
 Some eat for pleasure; some eat to meet their athletic training needs.
 Different people have different nutritional needs.
-Sometimes, however, people are not informed on the healthiest way to fuel themselves.
-If you have an interest in healthy eating and public wellness, consider a degree in foods and nutrition.
+Sometimes, however, people are not informed on the healthiest ways to fuel themselves.
+If you have an interest in healthy eating and public wellness, consider a foods and nutrition degree.
 Diet plays a significant role in health maintenance and disease prevention.
-The study and application of this field is influenced by a growing and aging population, increased public interest in nutrition, and the food industry's desire to meet public demand for a wider variety of nutritious products.
+The study and application of this field is influenced by a growing and aging population, increased public interest in nutrition, and the food industry’s desire to meet public demand for a wider variety of nutritious products.
 Nutrition education is an opportunity to help others make decisions regarding nutrition and health.
-With a degree in foods and nutrition, careers in health promotion, wellness programs, and food service management are good possibilities.
+With a foods and nutrition degree, careers in health promotion, wellness programs, and food service management are good possibilities.
 Become a well-rounded nutrition expert with additional coursework such as consumer sciences, business, and science, and you’ll be prepared to educate the public and help individuals protect their health through consuming quality food and meeting their nutrition needs.

 Percent of recent WSC graduates employed or in graduate school

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.

 - Meal management